aileen0101/Software-Projects/01_Healthcare_AI/README.md

 ## Why this folder comes first

-These projects sit at the intersection of the capabilities I'm building toward: applied ML, patient-centered product design, and conversational/generative AI used to *augment* human agency rather than replace it.
+These projects sit at the intersection of the capabilities I'm building toward: applied ML, user-centered product design, and conversational/generative AI used to *augment* human agency rather than replace it.